aztek/voogie/README.md

 - `if` statements
 - A single procedure `main`, possibly annotated with pre-conditions using the keyword `requires` and post-conditions using the keyword `ensures`.

+Voogie is written in Haskell and must be built with [GHC and Cabal](https://www.haskell.org/platform/).
 Run `cabal install` to compile and install Voogie.

 ```
 $ cat examples/simple.bpl